MaterializeInc/materialize/doc/user/content/sql/patterns/window-functions.md

 FROM cities;
 ```

-For better performance, we can rewrite this query as follows: We first compute the largest population of each state by a simple grouped aggregation, and then join against that:
+For better performance, you can rewrite this query to first compute the largest population of each state using an aggregation, and then join against that:

 ```
 SELECT cities.state, name, CAST(pop as float) / max_pops.max_pop